3 easy ways to grow the fruit of the Spirit with Peter the Pumpkin Eater

 3 Easy Ways to Grow the Fruit of the Spirit with Peter the Pumpkin Eater

 Peter the pumpkin eater grows pumpkins and the fruit of the Spirit!
 After all, pumpkins are fruit!
-Likewise, it’s October and pumpkins are everywhere.
-Therefore, I thought it would be a good time to discuss the decay and growth of a pumpkin while also growing the fruit of the Spirit.
+Likewise, it’s October, and pumpkins are everywhere.
+Therefore, I thought it would be an excellent time to discuss the decay and growth of a pumpkin while also growing the fruit of the Spirit.

-These resources can be found in our Peter-Peter Learns about Pumpkins rhyming book and our Teach About Decay and Growth with Peter Peter Teacher’s Guide.
+These resources are in our Peter-Peter Learns about Pumpkins rhyming book and our Teach About Decay and Growth with Peter Peter Teacher’s Guide.
 Both are available at a discount in the Learn and Teach About Decay and Growth Bundle.
 Lesson plans, worksheets, and activities are all included.

 Peter the Pumpkin Eater – Spiritual Growth